 There's no need to spend hours on information that might be tough to find, but make sure you have all of the basics you need to know including things like:

 If, for example, your product requires expensive raw materials or a long time to create each item, but the typical selling price is low, you need to know these things (and develop a solution) before you commit to developing the idea.

 Have a very honest conversation with yourself about whether you think people would actually buy your product at a price that allows you to make a reasonable profit.

 Be willing to let go of an idea if it doesn't pan out.
 Yes, you have invested some time in assessing the idea.
-But if it's really not workable, in letting go, you'll save yourself time and pain, and you can move on more quickly to an idea that will work.
+But if it's really not workable, letting go of that idea, will save your time, money, and pain.
+You can move on more quickly to an idea that will work.